hexalang/Hexa/docs/reference.md

 Keep in mind that Hexa is targeting output platforms like JavaScript/TypeScript, C/C++ and direct LLVM/WASM binaries.
 Syntax is designed to be as close to the output as possible both visually and semantically, yet still allows for automatic performance optimizations and advanced features.

 Semicolons are never required.
-Files are UTF-8 (with optional BOM skipping and optional shebang at the first line starting with `#!` also skipped).
-The `.hexa` file contains arbitrary number of top-level expressions without the strict ordering.
+Files are UTF-8 (with optional BOM skipping and an optional shebang at the first line, starting with `#!`, also skipped).
+The `.hexa` file contains an arbitrary number of top-level expressions without strict ordering.

 Hexa is case-sensitive and prefers (token-efficient) tabs for indentation.
-Standard Library mostly follows `Node.js` API on the native platforms.
+The Standard Library mostly follows the `Node.js` API on native platforms.

 Inline // comments explain non-obvious aspects of each example.
 Always read them.
 They often clarify safety, performance, or constraints that emerge from Hexa semantics rather than its syntax.